Our blogs

 Home Practice - Sumdog

-Maths challenge - Part-whole models
+Maths challenge - Finding half

 Phonics challenge - Dependent on phonics groups

-Reading - Please try and read at least three times a week.
+Reading - Please try to read at least three times a week.

 Please remember to bring book bags each day.